alodotad/test-1/README.md

-This is to capture an "Hello world" proj that has problem with validatio of an archive, as part of distribution preparation.
+This is to capture an "Hello world" proj that has problem with validation of an archive, as part of distribution preparation.